PeammaeP/knowledge-graph-rag/README.md

 ### 3) Create your own Neo4j cloud-based database

 ### How to run the file (preliminary configuration)
-- If you are going to use hybrid search -> python main.py --use_hybrid_search
 - The vector search just command -> python main.py